dherault/serverless-offline/README.md

 }
 ```

 In VSC, you can, then, add breakpoints to your code.
-To start a debug sessions you can either start your script in `package.json` by clicking the hovering debug intellisense icon or by going to your debug pane and selecting the Debug Serverless Offline configuration.
+To start a debug session you can either start your script in `package.json` by clicking the hovering debug intellisense icon or by going to your debug pane and selecting the Debug Serverless Offline configuration.

 ## Resource permissions and AWS profile

-Lambda functions assume an IAM role during execution: the framework creates this role and set all the permission provided in the `iamRoleStatements` section of `serverless.yml`.
+Lambda functions assume an IAM role during execution: the framework creates this role and sets all the permissions provided in the `iamRoleStatements` section of `serverless.yml`.

 However, serverless offline makes use of your local AWS profile credentials to run the lambda functions and that might result in a different set of permissions.
-By default, the aws-sdk would load credentials for you default AWS profile specified in your configuration file.
+By default, the aws-sdk would load credentials for your default AWS profile specified in your configuration file.

 You can change this profile directly in the code or by setting proper environment variables.
 Setting the `AWS_PROFILE` environment variable before calling `serverless` offline to a different profile would effectively change the credentials, e.g.